 However, biologics are not suitable for everyone, especially those who are prone to frequent infections.

 Another option is tofacitinib (Xeljanz).

-Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, reduce inflammation, pain, and swelling.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil), reduce inflammation, pain, and swelling.
 A person can apply them to the skin or take them by mouth.

 If this is not effective, a doctor can prescribe a stronger pain relief medication.

 People with PsA should always ask their doctor before taking NSAIDs or other over-the-counter drugs, as there may be adverse effects or interactions with other medications.

 Steroid treatment can help reduce inflammation, swelling, and pain during a flare.
-They are available as a topical treatment to apply on the skin, in tablet form, or a doctor may inject the drug directly into the joint.
+They are available as a topical treatment to apply on the skin or in tablet form to take by mouth.
+A doctor may also inject the drug directly into the joint.

 Long-term use can lead to adverse effects, so a doctor will only prescribe steroids during a flare and when symptoms are severe.

 Disease-modifying antirheumatic drugs (DMARDs) suppress substances in the body that cause inflammation.
-They can help to limit joint damage, reduce pain, and slow the progression of PsA.
+They can help limit joint damage, reduce pain, and slow the progression of PsA.

 Adverse effects can include: